You’re Engaged, Now What?

 Okay, you should be feeling pretty on top of things; we believe at least the preliminary items by this point.
 The vision for your wedding is coming together beautifully, and it’s time to start documenting this momentous occasion.
 Find yourself a photographer whom you LOVE and go do a photoshoot!!!
 This is a moment of pure joy and should be stress-free; a moment for you and your partner to embrace one another, express your love, and have fun together!

 10. Book and Assign

 The last thing on our list that we believe sets you up for the rest of your checklist is booking vendors and assigning roles.
 You’re going to want to have your venue booked as far out as possible; since space and availability tend to be an issue there.
 And lastly, selecting your wedding party!
-By now, those assuming these roles should be chosen and included to help out or plan future events (such as the shower, bachelor, and bachelorette parties).
+By now, you need to chose those assuming these roles and icnlude them to plan future events (such as the shower, bachelor, and bachelorette parties).

-Now that you have your 10 post-engagement duties, it’s time to get going, Brides-to-be!
+We hope you enjoyed these tips!
+Now since you’re engaged and you have your 10 post-engagement duties, it’s time to get going, Brides-to-be!
 We wish you the best of luck!
 Don’t forget to visit our guide, The Bride’s Survival Guide, for more pieces like this!